Science for Humanitarian Emergencies & Resilience (SHEAR)

 - Real time monitoring of risk, for example satellites and big data.

 This overall aim will be to improve the characterisation of the hydrological controls on natural hazards thereby enabling better prediction of their occurrence and scale, with a focus on landslide risk.

-Full proposals are invited for a new funding round as part of the Science for Humanitarian Emergencies & Resilience (SHEAR) programme funded by the Department for International Development and NERC.
+Outline proposals are invited for a new funding opportunity as part of the Science for Humanitarian Emergencies & Resilience (SHEAR) research programme, funded by the Department for International Development (DFID) and NERC.

 Since 1980 natural disasters have caused more than 2·5 million fatalities, of which around 95% have occurred in developing countries.
 The 2011 Humanitarian Emergency Response Review (HERR) (PDF, 2MB) - external link recognised that a more effective response to natural disasters requires greater investment up-front on preparedness and resilience.
 The mid-term review of the Hyogo Framework for Action highlighted that since 2005 progress has been made in disaster risk reduction in many countries, but this is unequal and many of the world's poorest people are being left behind.
 SHEAR's outcome will be to enhance risk reduction through improved forecasting and decision-making for disaster preparedness and response.
 This will be enabled by improved characterisation and forecasting of co-dependent natural hazard risks, delivered through new, tailored knowledge mechanisms and tools.